-You will also have access to the Fudan University library, a short walk from the Nordic Centre, with its collection of works in a comprehensive range of disciplines.
+At the Nordic Centre library, you will find books in the five Nordic languages, Chinese, and English, mostly academic books but also some fiction.
+You will also have access to the Fudan University library, a short walk from Nordic Centre, with its collection of works in a comprehensive range of disciplines.
 To access it, ask one of our staff, and we will help you fill out the appropriate form.
-In addition, you can access Fudan Library's online database at the Nordic Centre.
+In addition, you can access Fudan Library's online database at Nordic Centre.

 If you wish to host a seminar in our venues during your stay, this comes at a fee dependent on number of participants, services required, and duration.
 We have a number of different rooms for various purposes, some suited for roundtable discussions, some for more classroomy settings, some for formal meetings.
-Write to magnus@nordiccentre.net to learn more.
+Write to veli-matti.palomaki@nordiccentre.net to learn more.

 Our Multi-Function Room (room 208) on the second floor is accessible to everyone 9 AM to 5 PM, and is an informal setting for many kinds of activities - from group work during seminars to study spaces for students to social gatherings and meetings.
 While generally open to all, it can be booked for free for special occasions by contacting our staff at least one week in advance.
-Social interactions